Nonnegative Polynomials and Circuit Polynomials: Nonnegative polynomials with one negative term

+For a nonnegative $f_d=\sum_{i=1}^mc_i\x^{\a_i}-d\x^{\b}$ with $\b\in\New(f_d)^{\circ}$, let $\C$ be the set of all circuits $\A\cup\{\b\}$ with $\A\subseteq\{\a_1,\ldots,\a_m\}$.
+In the rest of this section, we prove that $f_d$ decomposes into a sum of nonnegative circuit polynomials that are supported on circuits in $\C$.
+We first consider the decomposition of $f_{d^*}$ and then get the decomposition of $f_d$ from that of $f_{d^*}$.
+By using undetermined coefficients, the existence of such a decomposition of $f_{d^*}$ is reduced to the existence of a nonnegative solution for a particular linear system, which can be further reduced to the existence of a nonnegative solution for a tuple of subsystems by virtue of the following result, known as Helly's theorem.

-We need the following theorem from discrete geometry. \begin{theorem}[Helly, \cite{dgk}] Let $X_1,\ldots,X_r$ be a finite collection of convex subsets of $\R^n$ with $r>n$.
-If the intersection of every $n+1$ of these sets is nonempty, then the whole collection has a nonempty intersection. \end{theorem}
+\begin{theorem}[Helly, \cite{dgk}] Let $X_1,\ldots,X_r$ be a finite collection of convex subsets of $\R^s$ with $r>s$.
+If the intersection of every $s+1$ of these sets is nonempty, then the whole collection has a nonempty intersection. \end{theorem}

-\begin{corollary} Let $X_1,\ldots,X_r$ be a finite collection of convex subsets of $\R^n$ with $r>n+1$.
-If the intersection of every $r-1$ of these sets is nonempty, then the whole collection has a nonempty intersection. \end{corollary} \begin{proof} Since $r>n+1$, the condition that the intersection of every $r-1$ of these sets is nonempty implies that the intersection of every $n+1$ of these sets is nonempty.
-So the corollary is immediate from Theorem \ref{npgp-thm5}. \end{proof}
+\begin{remark} In Theorem \ref{npgp-thm5}, if $r>s+1$, then the condition that the intersection of every $s+1$ of these sets is nonempty can be replaced by the condition that the intersection of every $r-1$ of these sets is nonempty since the latter obviously implies the former. \end{remark}

+Next using Helly's theorem, we prove a result concerning the existence of nonnegative solutions to a particular class of linear systems for later use, which might be also of independent interest.